cburdine/materials-ml-workshop/_sources/neural_networks/basics.md

 :::{note}
 When choosing an activation function for the last layer of a neural network, be sure that the range of the final activation function matches the range of data.
-For example, if your model is predicting probabilities (or probability distributions), then a sigmoid activation function may be the most approriate.
+For example, if your model is predicting probabilities (or probability distributions), then a sigmoid activation function may be the most appropriate.

 If a neural network model is performing regression and there is no bound on the range of predicted values, then an activation function is not applied to the last layer.
 :::

 ## Networks of Neurons

-By networks of individual neurons into layers and stacking these layers, we can produce some very powerfule non-linear models.
+By networks of individual neurons into layers and stacking these layers, we can produce some very powerful non-linear models.
 Layered neural network models can be applied to almost any supervised learning task, even tasks where the there are multiple labels that need to be predicted (i.e. where $\mathbf{y}$ is a vector, not just a scalar).

 The simplest kind of neural network layer we can construct is a _fully-connected_ layer, in which a collection of neurons produce a vector of outputs $\mathbf{a}$ (where each element $a_i$ corresponds to a single neuron output) based on different linear combinations of the input features.
 Specifically, a layer of $m$ neurons can be used to compute the function: